 What is Liposuction?Liposuction is a safe, effective outpatient procedure to reduce isolated pockets of fat that do not respond to regular exercise and a healthful diet.
-Whether you want to get rid of fat from under your chin, on your hips, tummy, or thighs, this treatment performed by Dr. Rhoda Narins can help New York City and Westchester residents achieve a slimmer, firmer look.
+Whether you want to get rid of fat from under your chin, on your hips, tummy, or thighs, this treatment performed by Dr. Rhoda Narins can help Westchester residents achieve a slimmer, firmer look.

-Why Choose Dr. Narins?Men and women across the country seek out Dr. Rhoda Narins at her New York City practice for liposuction specifically because Dr. Narins is a pioneer in the treatment.
+Why Choose Dr. Narins?Men and women across the country seek out Dr. Rhoda Narins for liposuction specifically because Dr. Narins is a pioneer in the treatment.

 - Dr. Rhoda Narins is a liposuction pioneer .